| Title: | Access and Visualize AEMET Weather and Climate Data |

 verbose |

-Logical.
+A logical value.
 If |

 return_sf |

-Logical.
+A logical value.
 If |

-tempdir() to avoid unnecessary API calls.
+tempdir() to avoid unnecessary requests.

 https://www.aemet.es/es/eltiempo/prediccion/avisos/ayuda.
 See also Annex 2 and Annex 3 documents, linked from that page.

-library(tibble) alert_zones <- aemet_alert_zones() alert_zones # Cached during this R session alert_zones2 <- aemet_alert_zones(verbose = TRUE) identical(alert_zones, alert_zones2) # Select and map alert zones. library(dplyr) library(ggplot2) # Galicia alert_zones_sf <- aemet_alert_zones(return_sf = TRUE) |> filter(COD_CCAA == "71") # Coast zones are identified by a "C" in COD_Z. alert_zones_sf$type <- ifelse(grepl("C$", alert_zones_sf$COD_Z), "Coast", "Mainland" ) ggplot(alert_zones_sf) + geom_sf(aes(fill = NOM_PROV)) + facet_wrap(~type) + scale_fill_brewer(palette = "Blues")library(tibble) alert_zones <- aemet_alert_zones() alert_zones # Cached during this R session alert_zones2 <- aemet_alert_zones(verbose = TRUE) identical(alert_zones, alert_zones2) # Select and map alert zones. library(dplyr) library(ggplot2) # Galicia alert_zones_sf <- aemet_alert_zones(return_sf = TRUE) |> filter(COD_CCAA == "71") # Coast zones are identified by a "C" in COD_Z. alert_zones_sf$type <- ifelse(grepl("C$", alert_zones_sf$COD_Z), "Coast", "Mainland" ) ggplot(alert_zones_sf) + geom_sf(aes(fill = NOM_PROV)) + facet_wrap(~type) + scale_fill_brewer(palette = "Blues")
+library(dplyr) alert_zones <- aemet_alert_zones() alert_zones # Cached during this R session. alert_zones2 <- aemet_alert_zones(verbose = TRUE) identical(alert_zones, alert_zones2) # Select and map alert zones. library(ggplot2) # Galicia. alert_zones_sf <- aemet_alert_zones(return_sf = TRUE) |> filter(COD_CCAA == "71") # Coast zones have codes ending in "C". alert_zones_sf$type <- ifelse(grepl("C$", alert_zones_sf$COD_Z), "Coast", "Mainland" ) ggplot(alert_zones_sf) + geom_sf(aes(fill = NOM_PROV)) + facet_wrap(~type) + scale_fill_brewer(palette = "Blues")library(dplyr) alert_zones <- aemet_alert_zones() alert_zones # Cached during this R session. alert_zones2 <- aemet_alert_zones(verbose = TRUE) identical(alert_zones, alert_zones2) # Select and map alert zones. library(ggplot2) # Galicia. alert_zones_sf <- aemet_alert_zones(return_sf = TRUE) |> filter(COD_CCAA == "71") # Coast zones have codes ending in "C". alert_zones_sf$type <- ifelse(grepl("C$", alert_zones_sf$COD_Z), "Coast", "Mainland" ) ggplot(alert_zones_sf) + geom_sf(aes(fill = NOM_PROV)) + facet_wrap(~type) + scale_fill_brewer(palette = "Blues")

-Get current meteorological
+Retrieves current meteorological

 aemet_alerts( ccaa = NULL, lang = c("es", "en"), verbose = FALSE, return_sf = FALSE, extract_metadata = FALSE, progress = TRUE )aemet_alerts( ccaa = NULL, lang = c("es", "en"), verbose = FALSE, return_sf = FALSE, extract_metadata = FALSE, progress = TRUE )